GreeneStone Muskoka Staff

 Jim Hall, BA

 Jim has been a trauma therapist at GreeneStone for 2 years.
 Throughout his 30-year career Jim has worked with youth in trouble with the law at Yorklea Detention Centre, young people on the street through Covenant House & Central Toronto Youth Services.
 He has worked in behavior classrooms through Aisling Discoveries Child & Family Centre and with children, adolescents and families at hospital based mental health clinic called Shoniker Clinic, part of the Rouge Valley Health System in Scarborough.
 Jim was also the lead therapist for 20 years in a Trauma Group Program for men who were sexually abused as children.
 He developed and presented many different workshops across Canada including working with the Inuit in the high Arctic.
 In 2005 Jim wrote Creating Courage: Search & Rescue, a manual on anxiety and trauma.

 Sue Mullen-Gibson MSW, DSW

-Sue is GreeneStone’s newest Trauma therapist joining the team at the beginning of October 2018.
+Sue is GreeneStone’s aftercare therapist joining the team at the beginning of October 2018.
 She is a registered Clinical Social Worker for 30 years and her experiences vary from court, probation, young offenders, military, children and family worker.
 She specializes in trauma, addictions, anger management, depression and PTSD.
-As well, she works with Traumatic Incident Reduction therapy (TIR) for Clients that could benefit from this technique.

 Spiritual Therapist at GreeneStone Muskoka for 4 years.
 Louise is a retired palliative nurse and has worked with people from many different backgrounds and traditions.
 Upon her retirement she was invited into the North American and South America indigenous culture to learn and grow.
 After traveling back and forth from Peru for 8 years she felt the call to facilitate and utilize the wisdoms that have been passed down from generation to generation for self exploration and well being.